^

 Slow viral infections are characterized by special criteria:

-• unusually long incubation period (months, years);
+• an unusually long incubation period (months, years);

-• slow steady progression of the disease;
+• slow, steady progression of the disease;

 Properties of prions